Contents:

 Whenever you are reporting a bug, you should briefly scan over our below bug reporting guidelines to help our developers in resolving the issue:

-Check the bug database if your problem has already been reported.
+- Check whether the bug has already been reported.

 Please click on Getting started.